What Is CCTV Monitoring

 1. Type of System:

 The type of security system you choose can impact the cost.
-Traditional wired systems may involve higher installation costs compared to wireless or do-it-yourself (DIY) systems, which are often more affordable.
+Traditional wired systems may involve higher installation costs than wireless or do-it-yourself (DIY) systems, which are often more affordable.

 2. Equipment Costs: